marcelosousa/website/content/bio/_index.md

 I hold a D.Phil.
 (PhD) in Computer Science from the University of Oxford.
 I have been fortunate to have experienced universities and companies in Portugal, Canada, The Netherlands, Switzerland, Turkey, USA and the United Kingdom.

+I consider myself a [multipotentialite](https://en.wikipedia.org/wiki/Multipotentiality) and I enjoy writing and sharing ideas with everyone.
+I write about Software Development and Code Quality on a weekly basis on **[Medium](https://medium.com/@marceloabsousa)**.

 For more details on my education and industrial experience, see my [CV](/files/cv.pdf).